 Refuse any and all field sobriety tests.
 These are not required under Maryland DWI law.
 You can fail these tests for numerous reasons even if you are completely sober such as having poor balance, poor vision and or a medical condition.

-If you are ultimately arrested for DUI or DWI in Baltimore, Maryland or Columbia, Maryland do not hesitate to call Jack B. Rubin, PA at 410.727.8710.
+If you are ultimately arrested for DUI or DWI in Baltimore, Maryland or Columbia, Maryland do not hesitate to call Rubin & Pipkin, PA at 410.727.8710.
 You can also contact us online.